-7.3 Safety and Health Protection
+6.3 Safety and Health Protection

-Caltech has an established Safety Office, responsible for the Institute's overall safety and health program, and LIGO management will implement the applicable health and safety program elements as outlined in the Caltech Safety Manual.
+Caltech has an established Safety Office, responsible for the Institute's overall safety and health program.
+The LIGO Laboratory has a Safety Committee with members from all LIGO sites which aides LIGO management to implement the applicable health and safety program elements as outlined in the Caltech Safety Manual.
 The Caltech Safety Office policies will be applicable to the Observatory sites, supplemented by additional policies developed by LIGO staff in consultation with the Caltech Safety Office.
 For work performed at MIT, the safety and health protection measures adopted by MIT will similarly apply.